 Optical shops that frequently work with children are preferable.
 If frames and lenses are not fit properly, the endeavor of having a child wear glasses may be severely compromised.
 These optical shops also often have a superior selection of children’s frames.
-Your local independent optical shop will work with your doctor to ensure proper power and continued good fit for your child.
+Your local independent optician will work with your doctor to ensure proper power and continued good fit for your child.

 Size is very important.
 (Figure 1) Glasses must fit well so that they are comfortable and provide clear vision.
 If uncomfortable, a child may be reluctant to wear spectacles.
 Children should not be given adult frames to grow into.
 Some children wear straps to help keep glasses in place.
 Every child has a unique face and frames should be chosen to fit appropriately.
 One size does not fit all.
 Remember that your child will spend most waking hours wearing his or her glasses.
 Quality glasses will not only hold up better, but will be more comfortable for your child.
 The frame should be adjusted as needed for comfort and alignment on your child's face.